gerryw1389/gerryw1389.github.io/_posts/2016-05-21-installing-a-local-printer-to-share-out.md

 1. Install the printer locally according to manufacturers driver for the current OS.

-2. Make sure to select the option to &#8220;Share&#8221; the printer during install.
+2. Make sure to select the option to `Share` the printer during install.
 When choosing a printer name, try and use one without spaces in it.

 3. To Add the Printer From Another Workstation:

    - Remote in to another workstation to see if you can see the shared printer's computer by searching the computer name of the computer sharing the printer.

-   - Run => `\\(computername of computer sharing the printer)` and and it will display what that machine is sharing on the network.
-If you see the printer, just right click and select &#8220;connect&#8221;.
+   - [Run =>](https://automationadmin.com/2016/05/command-prompt-overview/) `\\(computername of computer sharing the printer)` and and it will display what that machine is sharing on the network.
+If you see the printer, just right click and select `connect`.
 This will install the printer locally.

    - If you cannot connect to the computer sharing the printer, you have a networking issue that needs to be addressed first.